afbento/DS4_ESP32_MSX/README.md

 and press CIRCLE to modify this deadzone parameter (DS4 LED will turn white when CIRCLE button is pressed).

-To save these configurations on ESP32 and return to Operational mose, press OPTIONS.
+To save these configurations on ESP32 and return to Operational mode, press OPTIONS.

 ## Some schematic and code explanations: